Reasoning Efficiently Through Adaptive Chain-of-Thought Compression: A Self-Optimizing Framework: Empirical Study

-\faHandORight~\textbf{Is longer always better?} While prior work~\cite{jin2024impact} suggests that increasing the length of CoT reasoning improves accuracy, our findings reveal a different pattern.
-We conduct experiments on one of the most challenging problems in HumanEval~\cite{HumanEvalDiscussion2024}, namely \textbf{HumanEval/129}.
-Since the 1.5B model achieves almost no correct solutions in our experiments (pass@1 is nearly zero), we exclude it from further analysis.
-For each of the other models, we generate 10,000 responses and examine the distribution of CoT lengths, as shown in Figure~\ref{fig:cot}, with the maximum token length set to 16,384.
-Contrary to the common assumption that longer reasoning consistently leads to better performance~\cite{jin2024impact}, our analysis reveals a clear pattern across all three models.
+While prior work~\cite{jin2024impact} suggests that increasing the length of CoT reasoning improves accuracy, our findings reveal a different pattern across all three models.
 Failed outputs are frequently associated with longer CoT lengths, while successful outputs are more concentrated around shorter lengths.
-For instance, in the \texttt{7B} model, the median CoT length of failed generations (9{,}489 tokens) surpasses that of successful generations (8{,}296 tokens), a pattern that persists in both the \texttt{14B} and \texttt{32B} models.
-This suggests that excessively long reasoning chains may introduce redundancy, amplify error propagation, or even trigger context truncation, ultimately degrading performance.
+For instance, in the \texttt{7B} model, the median CoT length of failed generations (9{,}489 tokens) surpasses that of successful generations (8{,}296 tokens), with a similar pattern observed in both \texttt{14B} and \texttt{32B} models.
+A closer examination of failure cases shows that overly long reasoning often introduces redundancy, propagates errors, and may lead to truncation, which ultimately degrades performance.
 These results highlight that effective reasoning does not simply require ``more thinking'', but rather appropriate reasoning lengths that balance sufficiency and conciseness.

-\faHandORight~\textbf{Long CoT introduces application latency.} Excessively long CoT reasoning introduces significant latency overhead, which ultimately degrades user experience.
-To quantify this impact, we evaluate the inference performance of \texttt{Deepseek-R1-Distill-Qwen} models of varying sizes using the \texttt{transformers} library on a single NVIDIA A800 GPU.
-The measured generation speeds range from 46 tokens/s for the smallest (\texttt{1.5B}) model to 18 tokens/s for the largest (\texttt{32B}) model.
-Using these measurements, we estimate the average end-to-end latency on two benchmarks: \textbf{HumanEval}, representing relatively simple coding tasks, and \textbf{Codeforces}, which contains more complex algorithmic challenges.
-The results are presented in Figure~\ref{fig:latency}.

-Figure~\ref{fig:latency} shows that incorporating CoT substantially increases response time, particularly for larger models on complex tasks.
-On Codeforces, the \texttt{32B} model with CoT requires an average of 776 seconds to complete the reasoning for each problem, compared to 157 seconds without CoT.
-Even the smaller \texttt{1.5B} model takes more than five minutes per problem when using CoT.
-These delays make real-time use impractical.
-Moreover, all experiments were conducted under a 16k-token context limit, whereas Codeforces samples already exceed 14k tokens on average, implying that real-world latency would be even higher.
-Thus, while CoT improves reasoning, its verbosity imposes severe constraints on latency-sensitive applications, highlighting the need for effective CoT length control.